 University tuition fees and financial support in England

 Universities in England, Northern Ireland and Scotland can charge you up to £9,250 a year for undergraduate tuition.
 For accelerated degrees (which are completed in less time) universities in England can charge up to £11,100.
 The maximum Welsh universities can charge is £9,000 a year.
-You don't have to pay for this upfront.
+You don't have to pay for this up front.

-Only those with a low household income (£25,000) are likely to be eligible for full financial support.
+Only those with a low household income (£25,000) are likely to get the full financial support.

-If your household income is higher, you can apply for a reduced amount of maintenance loan – with the implication that you’ll find the difference elsewhere.
+If your household income is higher, you'll get a lower amount of maintenance loan – with the implication that you’ll find the difference elsewhere.
 This might be through contributions from your parents, a part-time job or savings.

-|Live away from home and study in London||£12,010 or less (£5,981 minimum)|
+|Live away from home and study in London||From (£6,166 (minimum) to £12,382|

-|Live and study abroad (including Ireland) from one term up to one year of your course||
+|Live and study abroad (for one term, up to a year)||

 The maximum extra loan available per week is: